Iran hints it could consider wider nuclear inspections

 The world powers have long demanded that Iran implement the protocol.
 Iran says it is voluntary.

-The powers - the United States, France, Germany, Britain, China and Russia - also want Iran to scale back its uranium enrichment programme and suspend higher-level activity.
+The powers - the United States, France, Germany, Britain, China and Russia - also want Iran to scale back its uranium enrichment program and suspend higher-level activity.

 Refined uranium can be used to fuel nuclear power plants, Iran's stated aim, but can also provide the fissile core of a nuclear bomb if processed further, which the West fears may be Tehran's ultimate goal.